indexsupply/golden-axe/fe/src/static/docs/index.md

 ]
 ```

-The cursor is a string encode of: `chain-num-chain-num-...`.
+The cursor is a string encoding of: `chain-num-chain-num-...`.
 The string encoding is used to make it easy for GET requests -- since they are required for SSE in the browser.

 Subsequent requests including the cursor, will return data where `block_num > 42`.